davidsuchy-lab/test/README.md

 Well done now write me your name.
-What is our hostname?
+Is our hostname test.dev.cc.com?